Configure your environment#

 - Login and password

-For example, if your cluster name is
+If your cluster name is

 The following table lists the customer-facing dashboards.